UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Switching is a surprisingly easy process that you can handle online or over the phone when you learn how to switch providers in Georgia.
 You simply sign up with your newly chosen provider, and they will coordinate the administrative swap directly with Atlanta Gas Light on your behalf.

-SCANA Energy may run a credit check to determine if a deposit is necessary.
-If your credit score falls below a certain threshold, you might be asked for a deposit, though this can sometimes be waived by providing a letter of good standing from your previous utility company.
+Yes, both providers typically run a soft credit check when you apply for new service.
+If your credit score falls below their required threshold, you may be asked to pay an upfront deposit.
+However, this deposit can often be waived if you provide a letter of good standing from a previous utility company.

 What is a monthly customer service charge on my gas bill?